gdg-tangier/cloud-pubsub/README.md

 ### Why?

-Build a scalable laravel app using event-driven microservices architecture (Pub/Sub), this tool adds the ability for your laravel applications to communicate with each other using [Google Cloud Pub/Sub](https://cloud.google.com/pubsub/docs).
+Build a scalable Laravel apps using event-driven microservices architecture (Pub/Sub), this tool adds the ability for your Laravel applications to communicate with each other using [Google Cloud Pub/Sub](https://cloud.google.com/pubsub/docs).

 ### Define your architecture.